smartinez-cellenza/training-terraform-intro-labs/labs/UseModuleGallery.md

 > The documentation on this module can be found at https://registry.terraform.io/modules/Azure/network/azurerm/latest

-> Module download is done when terraform init is run.
-If you add a module in your template, run terraform init to download it.
+> Module is downloaded when terraform init is run.
+If you add a module in your template, run terraform init again to download it.

 Open a new shell and run the following commands: